 Residence Hall lounges are scheduled through the Resident Director of the particular building.

-Athletic facilities including fields must be reserved for extracurricular activities or events through Conference Services.
+Athletic facilities including fields must be reserved for extracurricular activities or events through Conference and Event Services.

 The computer labs are scheduled through ITS.